EEC 116 Glossary of Technical Terms

 - register

 - A memory element.
-Often used to refer to either a latch of
+Normally used to refer to either a latch or

 flip-flop.
-Rabaey uses the term to refer to edge-triggered
+(Rabaey uses the term to refer to only edge-triggered

 - sheet resistance